cl0n3/ph/README.md

 All the required python libraries are installed in the global python instance located at */usr/bin/python3.7*

-The *pipgiod* service must be running to allow communication with the GPIO.
+The *pigpiod* service must be running to allow communication with the GPIO.

 Systemd manages pigpiod: